aadilumair/StormCMS/ReadMe.md

    npm install
    ```

+4. Upload sample data to your MongoDB.
+Use the schema in the models folder to see how it should be organised.
+In the future, StormCMS will auto-populate the data.

-4. Start the server using the following command:
+5. Start the server using the following command:

    ```bash
    npm start